Battle of Redwood Ferry: Battle

 What exactly transpired in the vicinity of Redwood Ferry is unclear.
 The ensuing battle would leave Captain John S. Marsh drowned, 24 soldiers killed, including his interpreter, and five wounded.

 About three miles from the Lower Sioux Agency, Marsh and his men reached Faribault Hill, and descended the road.
 About one mile from the ferry, they left their wagons behind and crossed a small stream.
 Halfway across, they paused to rest, then proceeded in single file toward the ferry house, which stood two hundred feet east of the ferry landing.

 Near the landing, which was on the east bank of the Minnesota River, the grass was thick with heavy growth of hazel and willow brush on either side of the road.
 Dozens of Dakota warriors were hiding in the grass, waiting with guns ready.

 Stopping at the ferry house shortly after 12 noon, they found the ferryboat conveniently moored there.
 Survivors of the ambush would later reflect that the Dakota were probably waiting for them to board the boat, where they would have been an easy target.
-The soldiers had found the corpse of the dead ferryman on the side of road on their way to the landing.
+The soldiers had found the corpse of the ferryman, headless and disemboweled, on the side of the road on their way to the landing.

 Encounter with White Dog and ambush

 Across the river, they saw White Dog (Śuŋkaska), who was known as a "cut hair" Dakota, standing on the bluff on the west bank.
 He had previously overseen the farmer Dakota at the Lower Sioux Agency, until he was replaced by Taopi.
 They also spotted a few Dakota women and children on the bluff.
 John Magner, a soldier in Marsh's command who knew White Dog well, later testified that White Dog had been holding a large tomahawk and was "all painted over red" on his face and head.
 The red paint generally signified a willingness to die in war.

 Marsh began a conversation with White Dog through Quinn.
 Quinn asked White Dog why he seemed so "out of character," to which White Dog replied that he had brought the tomahawk "to smoke."
 He reassured Marsh and Quinn that he did not intend to fight and that there would be no trouble.

 White Dog then invited Marsh to cross the river in the ferry for a council.
 White Dog himself would later confirm this much at his trial after the war.

 Some sources later accused White Dog of deliberately prolonging his exchange with Marsh to allow the other Dakota to ford the river upstream, take cover in the thicket, and take control of the ferry house.
 Magner reported that Marsh had instructed him to look upriver for movements, when he saw in the river and in the weeds to the north that "the place was red with their heads."
-Marsh then ordered his men to retreat.
+Marsh then ordered his men to retreat at roughly 1:30 PM.

 White Dog then appeared to give the signal for the Dakota warriors to shoot, killing Quinn and twelve soldiers, and wounding many more.